iandevlin/picturecaption/README.md

 picturecaption
 ==============

-Prolyfill to allow different figcaptions for different `<source>` tags within `<picture>`
+Prolyfill to allow different figcaptions and alt text to be defined for different `<source>` tags within `<picture>`

 ## Problem

-There is currently no way of defining different captions for the different images defined for the `<picture>` element, should the need arise.
+There is currently no way of defining different captions and alt text for the different images defined for the `<picture>` element, should the need arise.

 ## Solution
 This prolyfill suggests a method of solving this by allowing multiple `<figcaption>` tags which use a `data-for` attribute to specify which one of the `<source>` tags elements the caption is for.
+Additionally, a `data-alt` attribute on the `<source>` tag allows different alt text per source image.

 For example: